Pío del Pilar: Role in Philippine Revolution

-In May 1896, he joined the Katipunan and formed a chapter called Matagumpay (Triumphant), taking the symbolic name Pang-una (lit.
+In May 1896, del Pilar joined the Katipunan and formed a chapter called Matagumpay (Triumphant), taking the symbolic name Pang-una (lit.
 'First, Leader').
 His chapter also adopted a flag, a white triangle with a K at each corner, at the hoist of a red field, in the center of which was a mountain with a rising sun on it.
 This flag was known as the Bandila ng Matagumpay (Flag of the Triumphant) and was del Pilar's personal standard during the revolution.

 At the outbreak of the Philippine Revolution, del Pilar was arrested by Spanish authorities for suspected membership in the Katipunan.
 Although tortured, he did not reveal any secrets about the group until he was released.
-Del Pilar participated in his first battle in Mandaluyong on August 29, 1896.
+Del Pilar participated in his first battle in San Felipe Neri (present-day Mandaluyong) on August 29, 1896.
 He also led a group of rebels in the Battle of Binakayan on November 9, 1896, capturing the town from Spanish authorities.

 On February 16, 1897, bearing the rank of colonel, del Pilar defended Bacoor and Las Piñas.
 Subsequently, he was promoted to brigadier-general.

 Del Pilar was present in the Tejeros Convention on March 22, 1897, which marked the split between the Magdiwang and Magdalo factions of the Katipunan.
-Because of the events of the Convention, he aligned himself with Bonifacio, eventually signing the Naic Military Agreement declaring the results of the convention to be null and void.
+Because of the events of the Convention, he aligned himself with Andres Bonifacio, eventually signing the Naic Military Agreement declaring the results of the convention to be null and void.
 In time, however, he switched sides, aligning himself with the Magdalo faction and becoming one of Emilio Aguinaldo's trusted generals.
-It was del Pilar (along with Gen. Mariano Noriel) that advised Aguinaldo to change the commutation (banishment) to execution of Andrés and Procopio Bonifacio.
+It was del Pilar (along with Gen. Mariano Noriel) that advised Aguinaldo to change the commutation (banishment) to execution of Andres and Procopio Bonifacio.

 His last battle was with the Americans, in the town of Morong.
 He fought bravely but he and his men were defeated and captured.
-Del Pilar was exiled to Guam along with Apolinario Mabini, Artemio Ricarte, and other patriot, termed Irreconcilables by the Americanss.
+Del Pilar was exiled to Guam along with Apolinario Mabini, Artemio Ricarte, and other patriots, referred to as Irreconcilables by the Americans.
 He returned to the Philippines after Governor William Howard Taft extended pardons to the revolutionaries.
 He continued to fight for the cause of the Filipino people by supporting the Jones Bill for Filipinos' preparation for self governance.

-He died on June 21, 1931 at the age of 70 due to lingering illness, almost three weeks shy of his 71st birthday.
+He died on June 21, 1931, at the age of 70 due to lingering illness, almost three weeks shy of his 71st birthday.

+Legacy

+A barangay, originally known as Culi-Culi where he was born, four schools in Makati, and an elementary school in Santa Mesa, Manila, are named in his honor.
+Additionally, a bronze statue dedicated to him is located at the intersection of Makati Avenue and Paseo de Roxas in the Makati Central Business District.